• About

 02 Thursday Feb 2017

-Posted by Betty Zhang in Opinion, Petit Passages
+Posted Opinion, Petit Passages

 change, empowerment, english, inspiration, literature, Opinion, poem, poet, prose, writer, writing, youth